John R. Padget

 John Padget lives in Key West, Florida, but frequents New York, Europe and the Caribbean, looking after investments and supporting charitable activities.
 Born on a farm in upstate New York, Padget graduated from Cornell University with a Bachelor's and Master's degree and earned his M.B.A. from Harvard University.

-His business life featured international assignments, and he founded Padget Associates, a private equity investment firm in Amsterdam.
+His business life featured multiple international assignments, and he founded Padget Associates, a private equity investment firm in Amsterdam.
 He spends most of his time on charitable projects, the most notable of which is Florida's Take Stock in Children.
-He is President of the Monroe County Education Foundation and serves on the board of the Florida Keys Community College Foundation.
+He is President-Emeritus of the Monroe County Education Foundation and is finance committee Chair on the board of the Florida Keys Community College Foundation.
+In 2014, he founded <Monroe /> COMPUTE$ to promote coding and computer science in Monroe County.

-Padget's public service included an interim term as Superintendent of Monroe County Schools in 2003 and 2004.
+Padget is Vice Chair of Florida's State Board of Education and board member of the Florida College System Foundation.
+His public service included an interim term as Superintendent of Monroe County Schools in 2003 and 2004.
 He is trustee of the LeRoy Collins Institute at Florida State University and a board member of the Askew Institute at the University of Florida.
-Padget is a Commissioner and Chairman of the Lower Florida Keys Hospital District.
-He is Vice Chair of Florida's State Board of Education, serving a term ending December 31, 2016.
+He serves as a Commissioner of the Lower Florida Keys Hospital District.

 The University of Rochester awarded Padget an honorary Doctor of Laws degree.
 The Queen of the Netherlands made him a Knight in the House of Orange, honoring him for contributions to Dutch-American relations.
 Padget was awarded the Golden Medal in the Order of the Lion from Ethiopia.
 He received the prestigious Ambassador K. Terry Dornbush Award from the Netherlands-America Foundation for his international public service.